anuket-project/anuket-specifications/doc/ref_cert/lfn/README.md

 [<< Back](../)

-# Certification within LFN
+# Reference Conformance 1

-This is the LFN Based Reference Certification
+This is the OpenStack Based Reference Conformance

 ## Release Information
 **Release: _0.0_**